slayerjk/go-multiotp-ldap-users-web-portal/README.md

 Where %s is user's USER_DOM account.

-If samaAccName found use it to search otpauth:// URL:
+If samaAccName found use it to search otpauth:// URL using MultiOTP cli:
 ```
 > multiotp -urllink user
 ```

 If found - generate QR's svg and paste it into template.

-3) To reissue:
+3) To reissue using MultiOTP cli:
 ```
 multiotp -delete user
 multiotp -ldap-users-sync